Yashraj

 Yashraj Mehra, better known as Yashraj is an Indian rapper, writer, and composer.
 He is primarily known for his songs like "Ishq Nachaawe" from the film Kho Gaye Hum Kahan, "Murder Mubarak- Title Track" from the film Murder Mubarak, and his single tracks like "Hausla", "Dhundhala", "Gabbar, "DLL" and "Daae / Baae".
-He has featured in Vogue and Grazia Magazine.
+He has featured in Vogue, Forbes India and Grazia Magazine.

 Career

+2019-2022: Career beginnings and "Dhundhala"

 Yashraj made his debut in the Indian hip-hop scene in April 2020 with the release of his debut EP titled Azaad Hu Mein.
-This paved the way for him to get established as an up and coming rapper, as he released various singles like "Do Khidkiyaan", "Khel", "Galat / Sahi", "DLL", "Part of Me", among others.
+The EP, whose theme revolved around "resolving the inner conflict first, in order to fight the world in any given situation" paved the way for him to get established as an up and coming rapper, as he released various singles like "Do Khidkiyaan", "Khel", "Galat / Sahi", "DLL", "Part of Me", among others.
 He broke into the mainstream hip-hop scene with his track "Hausla", featuring Burrah and produced by Dropped Out.
-Accompanying his solo single releases, most of which were produced by fellow collaborator Dropped Out, he also became known for his commercially successful collaborations on various songs spanning different genres like "Kanipatu" with Rishi Rich, "Kho Gaya" with Zaeden, "Dhundhala" with Talwiinder, Roshni with Lisa Mishra and "Hiir" with Armaan Malik.
-"Dhundala" became a global mainstream hit, amassing over 100 million streams on Spotify.
+Accompanying his solo single releases, most of which were produced by fellow collaborator Dropped Out, he also became known for his commercially successful collaborations on various songs spanning different genres like "Raakh" with Karan Kanchan, "Kanipatu" with Rishi Rich, "Kho Gaya" with Zaeden, and "Dhundhala" with Talwiinder.
+"Dhundhala" became a global mainstream hit, amassing over 100 million streams on Spotify.
+In 2022, he released his second EP, Takiya Kalaam, featuring tracks produced by Dropped Out, Lambo Drive, Karonik and Akash Shravan.

-He has also featured on tracks with fellow hip-hop artists like Badshah, Calm, Chaar Diwaari, Tsumyoki, Raftaar, Yungsta.

-In 2022, he released his debut album Takiya Kalaam, featuring tracks produced by Dropped Out, Lambo Drive, Karonik and Akash Shravan.

-In 2024, he released his sophomore album MERI JAAN PEHLE NAACH, preceded by the release of three lead singles from the album, "Daae/Baae", "GABBAR", and "Kaayda/Faayda".
-In the same year, he sung the title track for the film Murder Mubarak and the song "Ishq Nachaawe" for the film Kho Gaye Hum Kahan.